rieckpil/progmot/content/post/writing-a-book-remotely.md

 - How we organized ourselves to write the ebook asynchronously while having an 8-hour time lag
 - General tips, recommendations, and lessons learned for co-authoring a technical ebook

 The whole project was (and still is) a lot of fun.
-I learned a ton about AWS and got the chance to connect and work with knowledgeable and nice people.
+I learned a ton about AWS and got the chance to connect and work with knowledgeable and smart people.

 The three co-authors are: [Tom](https://twitter.com/TomHombergs/) (🇩🇪 living in 🇦🇺), [Björn](https://twitter.com/bwilmsmann/) (🇩🇪), [Philip](https://twitter.com/rieckpil) (🇩🇪 - that's me).